cjvirtucio87/drawTable/README.md

 # drawTable
+Table making script.
-Table making script based on the example in eloquent javascript.
+Based on the example in Marijn Haverbeke's 'Eloquent Javascript'.